CPJKU/beat_this/README.md

 # Beat This!
 Official implementation of the beat tracker from the ISMIR 2024 paper "Beat This!
 Accurate Beat Tracking Without DBN Postprocessing".

-## Available models
-We release 3 main models, which were trained on all data, except the GTZAN dataset, with three different seeds.
-You can use them with the shortcut `final0`, `final1`, and `final2`.
-These correspond to "Our System" in Table 2 on the paper.
-Please be aware that, as the models ```final*``` were trained on all data except the GTZAN dataset, the results may be unfairly good, if you run the inference on some data that was used for training.

-The K-Fold models and single split from the paper are also available.

-All the models are provided as pytorch lightning checkpoints, stripped of the optimizer state to reduce their size.
-This is useful for reproducing the paper results.
-During inference, PyTorch lighting is not used, and the checkpoints are converted and loaded into vanilla PyTorch modules.

 ## Inference

 To predict beats for audio files, you can either use our command line tool or call the beat tracker from Python.
 Both have the same requirements.